sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

 - **sai_tunnel_attr_t** - It will be enhanced to have one new attribute
   - SAI_TUNNEL_ATTR_ENCAP_DEST_IP - New tunnel attribute will be added to specify the tunnel destination IP address.
 This will be used to support warm reboot.
 Currently only the SIP is part of the tunnel attributes which does not allow for unique set of attributes when there are multiple tunnels with same SIP and different DIPs.
 The unique set of attributes is required for reconcilation during a warm reboot.  bridgeport associated with a tunnel also requires the tunnel id to be reconcilable post warm restart.
 Hence, it is required as part of the sai_tunnel_attr_t list.
 - **sai_vlan_attr_t** - It will be enhanced to have one new attribute
   - SAI_VLAN_ATTR_NEIGH_SUPP_MODE - By default this value will be FALSE.
 Reason for this new attribute is due to recent changes in ARP behaviour.
-The default arp behavior in copp file is changed from trap to copy(as part of commit -5e4b71d4).
+Microsoft has modified the default arp behavior in copp file from trap to copy(as part of commit -5e4b71d4).
 But for ARP Suppression, we need Pkt to get trapped instead of copy to avoid flooding of packets over vxlan tunnel.So a differentiated tcam rule for these arp suppressed vlans will redirect the ARP pkts to cpu instead of copy.

-The changes are subject to approval by the SAI community.

 ## 4.2 DB Changes